GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205463525-3c54cb10-78db-4f17-936a-0b4b8fc4ce95.png)

-Now make sure the variables are added to your heroku apps config vars. add commit and push the files... it will now load and you can see the css static files are working but the media files dont.
+Now make sure the variables are added to your Heroku apps config vars. add commit and push the files... it will now load, and you can see the CSS static files are working but the media files don’t.

 The next thing we need to do is add our media files from the media folder into the S3 bucket...
 This will allow us to then see the images... follow the steps in the pdf below:

-* <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/caching-media-files.pdf" taret="_blank">>chaching media files</a>
+* <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/caching-media-files.pdf" target="_blank">>caching media files</a>

-Lastly we need to get stripe working...
+Lastly, we need to get stripe working...

-add the stripe public and secret keys to the config vars in the heroku apps settings:
+add the stripe public and secret keys to the config vars in the Heroku apps settings:
 ![9@ClippedImage](https://user-images.githubusercontent.com/72948843/205464196-13411659-465c-4c9e-ab83-d5dd07208ff5.png)

-Lastly we need to create a new endpoint for the webhook to work and add its STRIPE_WH_SECRET to the heorku's config var.
+Lastly, we need to create a new endpoint for the webhook to work and add its STRIPE_WH_SECRET to the Heroku’s config var.

 add a new endpoint...
 ![5@ClippedImage](https://user-images.githubusercontent.com/72948843/205464355-713bf3bc-db51-4638-8f0f-7595460a262b.png)

-now add the new signing secret to the heroku settings config vars.
+now add the new signing secret to the Heroku settings config vars.
 ![8@ClippedImage](https://user-images.githubusercontent.com/72948843/205464495-11354d66-aec8-4556-8a5f-415c21efeee5.png)

 [Back to Top](<#contents>)

-(Side Note: When the app is deployed, Debug has to be set to False! this is for security reasons as it can expose sensative data.)
+(Side Note: When the app is deployed, Debug must be set to False! this is for security reasons as it can expose sensitive data.)

 [Back to Top](<#contents>)

 ### Setting the email service

-The last part that needs setting up is the django emails.
+The last part that needs setting up is the Django emails.
 Two variables are required... ```['EMAIL_HOST_USER']``` and ```['EMAIL_HOST_PASSWORD']```.

 ![image](https://user-images.githubusercontent.com/72948843/205464839-789fde98-24b9-4274-bba8-c424eba2e8c5.png)

- I found a really useful tutorial by "Toumi Abderrahmane" on how to set up googlemail sync up to send emails with django in deployment. please click on this link below.
+ I found a useful tutorial by "Toumi Abderrahmane" on how to set up google mail sync up to send emails with Django in deployment. please click on this link below.

-<a href="https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab" target="_blank">how to send email with django and gmail</a>
+<a href="https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab" target="_blank">how to send email with Django and Gmail</a>

 Within the env.py file, at the bottom two lines, you have to insert you email address and password, just look below: